 Monitor Up to 12 Reaction Points with a Single Analyzer

-The Guided Wave NIR-O Full Spectrum Analyzer is adept when it comes to the monitoring of up to 12 in situ locations lacking a stream switching or sample conditioning system.
+The Process Insights NIR-O Full Spectrum Analyzer is adept when it comes to the monitoring of up to 12 in situ locations lacking a stream switching or sample conditioning system.
 Combining the capacity of several analyzers into a single system and running fiber optic cables to each reaction point also offers immense savings on costs.